The Runcitruncated 24-cell

 - (1, 1+√2, 1+2√2, 1+3√2)

 These coordinates yield an origin-centered runcitruncated 24-cell with edge length 2.

-The second set of coordinates coincide with the coordinates of an inscribed omnitruncated tesseract.
+The second set of coordinates coincides with the coordinates of an inscribed omnitruncated tesseract.